uviclibraries/openrefine/index.md

 - Hands-on activities: 60 min

 ## Why OpenRefine?
-Anyone who has worked with large or historic datasets will know that standardizing data can be more time consuming and difficult than the actual analysis.
-OpenRefine is a free software that allows users to efficiently clean and transform their datasets, allowing for more time spent on meaningful analysis and less spreadsheet headaches.
+Anyone who has worked with large or historic datasets will know that the process of getting data into uniform and usable formats can be harder than the actual analysis.
+If you're tired of spreadsheet headaches, you've come to the right workshop.
+OpenRefine is a free software that allows users to efficiently clean and transform their datasets, allowing for more time to be spent on meaningful analysis.

 ## Learning objectives